Gofrettin/file-from-disk/README.md

-# bytes-streaming

-simple bytes "streaming" if we can call it like that, i made.
-That's totally not protected from dumpers, so please do not use it for make a P2C

-i made it by a simple creating file from memory, and streaming it.
+i made it by a simple creating file from memory, and streaming it. (hex)

 ```cpp
 bool utils::CreateFileFromMemory(const std::string& desired_file_path, const char* address, size_t size)